Vintage Valentines

 Measles

 I can remember being carried to the dinner table by my dad…..I don’t remember if I was too sick to walk or just soaking up the attention.
 They also made me a bed on the couch so I could stay in the living room, but it had a sheet hung up over me so I couldn’t watch TV.
-Because, as everyone knows…..red measles could make your eyes weak if you watched TV.
-Well known medical fact)))
+Because, as everyone knows…..red measles would make your eyes weak if you watched TV.
+That was a well-known medical fact)))

 So, I lounged on the couch with a sheet hanging from the ceiling shielding me from seeing the TV, listening to our favorite family shows like Lassie…Howdy Doody, Ozzie, and Harriett, Father Knows Best, ….and so on.